 - Generate knowledge about new and different approaches to public partnership working that will inform either:

 - future health and social care research funded by PGfAR, or

 - how research is commissioned in the PGfAR scheme and across applied health research more broadly

-Additionally, applications should demonstrate the following:
+A good application should demonstrate the following:

 - Early and sustained relationship building with relevant people, public groups, and communities.

-- Reciprocity in research, so that people and communities, as well as the researchers, clearly benefit from engagement.
+- Reciprocity in research so that people and communities, as well as the researchers, clearly benefit from engagement.

-- Fair, appropriate and justifiable distribution of funding between research and community partner organisations.
+- Fair, appropriate, and justifiable distribution of funding between research and community partner organisations.